Marionette (band): Career

-In keeping with the approach established for Spite, Marionette assembled a production team for Enemies which included Pontus Hjelm (Dead by April) and two-time Swedish Grammy award-winning producer Åke Parmerud.
-Fredrik Nordström (In Flames, At the Gates, Bring Me the Horizon) and Peter in De Betou (Dimmu Borgir, Meshuggah) handled mixing and mastering duties respectively.
-Enemies found critical acclaim upon its European release in late 2009 and early 2010 in North America and Japan.
-Special recognition was given to the band's aggressive sound, "stylistic depth", "technical cohesion", and an intrinsic ability to walk the line between relentless heaviness and commercial appeal.
-Heavy touring followed including Scandinavian dates with Five Finger Death Punch and Shadows Fall in November 2009 and European and UK tour with Blessthefall.
-Enemies was nominated for a Swedish Metal Award in the category of "Best Death Metal Album" of 2009.
+As on Spite, Marionette assembled a production team for Enemies that included Pontus Hjelm (Dead by April) and two-time Swedish Grammy award-winning producer Åke Parmerud.
+Fredrik Nordström (In Flames, At the Gates, Bring Me the Horizon) and Peter in De Betou (Dimmu Borgir, Meshuggah) mixed and mastered the album, respectively.
+Enemies met critical acclaim on its European release in late 2009, and early 2010 in North America and Japan.
+The band's aggressive sound, "stylistic depth", "technical cohesion", and ability to juggle heaviness and commercial appeal were recognized.
+Heavy touring followed, including Scandinavian dates with Five Finger Death Punch and Shadows Fall in November 2009 and European and UK tour with Blessthefall.
+Enemies was nominated for a Swedish Metal Award in the "Best Death Metal Album" category in 2009.

-In July 2010, Marionette entered Studio Fredman with producer Fredrik Nordström to begin recording the band's as yet unnamed third album, the first to feature new vocalist Alexander Andersson who replaced vocalist Axel Widén (ZombieKrig) in spring of the same year.
-The band took a brief break from recording in fall 2010 to perform on its headlining The SlaughTour 2010 of the UK and Denmark and to support fellow Gothenburgers Dark Tranquillity for the final Scandinavian dates of its Where Death Is Most Alive Part II Tour.
-In November 2010 Marionette signed a worldwide publishing deal with Warner Chappell Music, only the third metal band to have signed by the company's Swedish branch (the other two being Meshuggah and Sabaton).
-In January 2010 Marionette toured Europe as direct support for the Murderdolls.
-In February 2011 Marionette completed the mix of its third album at PH Studio in Gothenburg with Pontus Hjelm, who the band had worked with previously on the Enemies album.
+In July 2010, Marionette entered Studio Fredman with Fredrik Nordström to record the band's then-unnamed third album, the first to feature new vocalist Alexander Andersson, who replaced Axel Widén (ZombieKrig) in spring of the same year.
+The band took a break from recording in fall 2010 to headlined The SlaughTour 2010 of the UK and Denmark and to support Dark Tranquillity for the final Scandinavian dates of its Where Death Is Most Alive Part II Tour.
+In November 2010, Marionette signed a worldwide publishing deal with Warner Chappell Music, becoming the third metal band to signed with the company's Swedish branch (the other two being Meshuggah and Sabaton).
+In January 2010, Marionette toured Europe support the Murderdolls.
+In February 2011, Marionette completed the mix of its third album at PH Studio in Gothenburg with Pontus Hjelm, whom the band had worked with on the Enemies album.